-The human lens provides thirteen categories that are invariant across cultures, space, and time – it provides a visual language and reasoning framework for transdisciplinary collaboration.
-The human lens allows us to make sense of the world and the natural environment from a from a human perspective, to evolve our value systems, and to structure and adapt human endeavours accordingly.
+The human lens is modelling language for human social behaviour that allows us to understand living systems and to reason about such systems.
+It consists of thirteen categories that are invariant across cultures, space, and time.
+The human lens provides a visual language and reasoning framework for transdisciplinary collaboration.
+The human lens allows us to make sense of the world from a human perspective, to evolve our value systems, and to structure and adapt human endeavours accordingly.

 The human lens is comprised of:

-- The system lens, to support the formalisation and visual representation of knowledge and resource flows in complex socio-technological systems based the three categories of resources, events, and agents (the REA paradigm, an accounting model developed by E.W.
+(1) The system lens – a simple modelling language for complex adaptive systems.
+It supports the formalisation and visual representation of knowledge and resource flows in complex socio-technological systems based the three categories of resources, events, and agents (the REA paradigm, an accounting model developed by E.W.
 McCarthy in 1982 for representing activities in economic ecosystems).
 The system lens can be applied at all levels of organisational scale, resulting in fractal representations that reflect the available level of tacit knowledge about the modelled systems.
+In the system lens resources are all the non-living objects in our world that don’t have agency.
+Note that the boundary between living and non-living objects is a cultural convention, and the location and sharpness of the boundary varies significantly between cultures.
+In many indigenous cultures everything or almost everything is considered to be alive.

-- The semantic lens, to support the formalisation and visual representation of values and economic motivations of the agents identified in the systems lens.
+(2) The semantic lens – a simple modelling language for articulating purpose and value systems, to make sense of the world and the natural environment from a human perspective.
+The semantic lens support the formalisation and visual representation of values and economic motivations of the agents identified in the systems lens.
 The semantic lens provides a configuration framework for articulating ethical, cultural, and economic value systems as well as a reasoning framework for evaluating socio-technological system design scenarios and research objectives with the help of the five categories of social, designed, symbolic, organic, and critical.

-- The logistic lens, to support the formalisation and visual representation of value creating activities and heuristics within socio-technological systems.
-The logistic lens provides five categories for describing value creating activities: grow (referring to the production of food and energy), make (referring to the design, engineering, and construction of systems), sustain (referring to the maintenance of production and system quality attributes), move (referring to the transportation of resources and flows of information and knowledge), and play (referring to creative experimentation and other social activities).
+(3) The logistic lens – a simple modelling language for articulating value creation and recycling activities, to structure and optimise human activities within a given culture.
+Its support the formalisation and visual representation of value creating activities and heuristics within socio-technological systems.
+The logistic lens provides five categories for describing value creating activities: grow (referring to the production of food and energy), make (referring to the engineering, and construction of systems), care (referring to the maintenance of production and system quality attributes), move (referring to the transportation of resources and flows of information and knowledge), and play (referring to creative experimentation and other social activities).
 The logistic lens can be used to model and understand feedback loops across levels of scale (from individuals, to teams, organisations, and economic ecosystems) and between agents (companies, regulatory bodies, local communities, research institutions, educational institutions, citizens, and governance institutions).
 The categories of the logistic lens assist in the identification of suitable quantitative metrics for evaluating performance against the value system articulated via a configuration of the semantic lens.

 The human lens can be used to model all aspects of the relationships between agents (humans, human organisations, and even non-human biological or human designed agents) and all aspects of collaboration between two or more agents.
 Furthermore the fractal characteristic of the human lens allows the representation of groups of collaborating agents and the representation of abstract relationships between such groups.
 Thus the human lens allows for the representation of all collaborations encountered within the web of life on this planet to the level of fidelity that reflects our collective understanding.